magento/magento2-page-builder/app/code/Magento/PageBuilder/docs/install.md

 1. If you have a previous 2.3.0 alpha or Page Builder alpha version installed, run `composer clearcache` before installing again.
 If you don’t clear the cache, Composer will not download the latest alpha release from the repo.
 It will instead use your locally cached packages.
 2. Navigate to the directory where you want to install Magento and Page Builder.
 3. Install 2.3.0 alpha, run composer create-project --repository-url=https://repo.magento.com/ magento/project-enterprise-edition=2.3.0-alpha.
-    Enter keys that you created in your account (go to Marketplace / My Profile / Access Keys)
+    Enter the access keys for your account (Marketplace / My Profile / Access Keys)
 4. Install Page Builder
     ``` sh
     composer require magento/module-page-builder-commerce